-The National Education Association believes that at all educational levels female and male students must have equal opportunity to participate in athletic programs.
+The National Education Association believes that at all educational levels students must have equal opportunity to participate in athletic programs.
+Athletic programs should be inclusive of all gender identities and void of discrimination towards transgender and gender expansive students.

-The Association urges that athletic funds for facilities, equipment, and remuneration of staff be allocated equally between female and male programs.
-(1974, 1993)
+The Association urges that athletic funds for facilities, equipment, and remuneration of staff follow the requirements of Title IX.
+The Association also believes that all gender identities should be able to participate in a safe and inclusive environment.
+(1974, 2024)